christianwach/bp-xprofile-wp-user-sync/readme.txt

 ### Plugin Development

-This plugin is in active development.
-For feature requests and bug reports (or if you're a plugin author and want to contribute) please visit the plugin's [GitHub repository](https://github.com/christianwach/bp-xprofile-wp-user-sync).
+This plugin is no longer in active development.